Stock market today: Tech leads more gains in on Wall Street

-NEW YORK (AP) — Stocks rose in midday trading on Wall Street Friday, led by more gains in technology stocks as another chipmaker reported strong demand related to artificial intelligence.
+NEW YORK (AP) — Stocks rose in afternoon trading on Wall Street Friday, led by more gains in technology stocks as another chipmaker reported strong demand related to artificial intelligence.

 The revolutionary AI field has become a hot issue.
 Critics warn that it is a potential bubble, but supporters supporters say it could be the latest revolution to reshape the global economy.